gagocarrilloedgar/the-misspell-chalenge/README.md

 1.2.
 Correct the misspelling of the lesson.

 1.3.
-Finally, click on "Pull Request".
+Finally, click on "Pull Request"